zio/zio-prelude/docs/functionaldatatypes/equivalence.md

 }
 ```

 ZIO Test will generate a large number of `A` and `B` values and check that the identity law holds.
-This can be helpful to catch corner cases where we think two things are equivalent but they are really not.
+This can be helpful to catch corner cases where we think two things are equivalent, but they are really not.

 With these equivalence relationships in hand we can then convert between different representations of our data in a straightforward and principled way.
 This is helpful when we need to implement higher level logic that needs to rely on this equivalence relationship existing between certain data types.